ROCm/MIVisionX/model_compiler/README.md

 ```
 #### NNEF

-If you want to create NNEF model from caffe or tensorflow model, use [NNEF Converter](https://github.com/KhronosGroup/NNEF-Tools/tree/master/converter/nnef_converters)

 To convert a NNEF model into AMD NNIR model:

 ```
 % python nnef_to_nnir.py <nnefInputFolder> <nnirOutputFolder>
 ```
+**Note:** If you want to create NNEF models from pre-trained caffe or tensorflow models, use [NNEF Converter](https://github.com/KhronosGroup/NNEF-Tools/tree/master/converter/nnef_converters)

 ### Step 2 - Apply Optimizations